vasilvestre/totk-mod-manager-for-switch-emulators/docs/README.md

 We encourage you to familiarize yourself with our contribution process.
 By following the guidelines, you can help maintain the quality and consistency of the project.

-## Getting Started

-To get started with contributing, please follow these steps:

-1. Fork the repository on GitHub.
-2. Clone the forked repository to your local machine.
-3. Make the necessary changes or additions.
-4. Test your changes to ensure they work as intended.
-5. Commit your changes and push them to your forked repository.
-6. Submit a pull request to the main repository.

 ## Code of Conduct

 We value a welcoming and inclusive community.
 By participating in this project, you agree to abide by our [Code of Conduct](../CODE_OF_CONDUCT.md).
 We expect all contributors to maintain a respectful and harassment-free environment for everyone.